NBA 2K League

-The NBA 2K League (NBA 2KL or simply 2K League) is an esports league joint venture between the National Basketball Association (NBA) and Take-Two Interactive owned through NBA T2 Media.
-The league was announced in 2017 with its inaugural season taking place in 2018.
-There are 22 NBA teams that have teams, with a few independent teams also competing.
-The current champions are Warriors Gaming Squad (5v5, affiliate of the NBA's Golden State Warriors) and Lakers Gaming (3v3, affiliate of the Los Angeles Lakers).
+The NBA 2K League (NBA 2KL or simply 2K League) is an esports league joint venture between the National Basketball Association (NBA) and Take-Two Interactive owned through NBA Take-Two Media.
+The league under its original form was announced in 2017 with its inaugural season taking place in 2018.
+There were 22 NBA teams that had teams, with a few independent teams also competing.
+The league would go on hiatus in 2024 before relaunching in 2025 under a revamped, creator-focused format.

 History

 The inaugural 2018 season lasted for 17 weeks, beginning with the tip-off tournament from May 1–5, with the first weekly matchups taking place on May 11–12.
 There were an additional two tournaments during the season before the playoffs began on August 17, concluding with the NBA 2K League Finals on August 25.
 All games were live-streamed on Twitch and available to view on demand after the live broadcasts.

 The league used Pro-Am mode for the games, which consisted of 5-on-5 matches where players used archetypes with preset skills instead of their own MyPlayer or NBA players to keep the ratings similar to everyone.

 A special build of the newest NBA 2K game is used for the league, with equipment provided by Alienware and Intel.
 HyperX is the league's headset sponsor, while Scuf Gaming provides controllers for all matches.
 To go along with the league sponsors, each team also has various sponsors and displays the logos of the sponsors on their in-game uniforms.
 All games are played at the NBA 2K League Studio in New York.

 In September 2020, the league designed a new draft system for the 2021 season.

 In August 2021, the league announced that in-person events would return to play during the 2021 playoffs, which was held August 26–28, 2021.
 Also in August, the league announced its first all-star game that was played on September 25.

 In the 2022 season, the league added a distinct 3v3 season to alternate with the traditional 5v5 mode.
 Both modes saw the removal of regular season play in favor of tournaments a seed weeks to determine playoff standings.
 In-person games took place in Indianapolis, Indiana at the Pan-Am Pavilion, with teams playing from their local markets and flying to Indianapolis for tournament bracket play and playoff games.
 The league introduced amateur competition to the 3v3 season as well, enabling amateur teams to compete with NBA 2K League teams in group play and earn points toward two dedicated 3v3 playoff spots for amateur teams.
 Pistons GT won the first-ever NBA 2K League 3v3 Finals, defeating Wizards District Gaming.
 Bucks Gaming won its first-ever 5v5 championship, also defeating Wizards District Gaming.